Phillipsburg, New Jersey: Geography

 According to the U.S. Census Bureau, the town had a total area of 3.31 square miles (8.58 km^{2}), including 3.19 square miles (8.26 km^{2}) of land and 0.12 square miles (0.31 km^{2}) of water (3.66%).

 Unincorporated communities, localities and place names located partially or completely within the town include Andover Furnace, Delaware Park, Lopatcong Heights, Shirmers and Warren Heights.

 Pohatcong Mountain is a ridge, approximately 6 mi long, in the Appalachian Mountains that extends from Phillipsburg northeast approximately to Washington.

 Phillipsburg borders the municipalities of Lopatcong Township and Pohatcong Township in Warren County; and both Easton, Pennsylvania, and Williams Township across the Delaware River in Northampton County, Pennsylvania.

+Climate

+According to the Köppen Climate Classification system, Phillipsburg has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Phillipsburg was 105 F on July 22, 1926, while the coldest temperature recorded was -15 F on January 22, 1961.